quantum5/punyverse/README.md

 Installation
 ------------

-Currently, only Python 2 on Windows is supported.
+Currently, only Windows is supported.

 To install, run `pip install punyverse`.